-Storage Area & Type of Waste Odour Monitoring Procedures for Stored Wastes AREA 1A Mixed waste reception (tipping), inspection and sorting area • AREA 1A is used for the reception and deposit of mixed HCl waste upon acceptance to the site. • AREA 1A is located within the enclosed waste transfer building. • Any waste identified after tipping which has the potential to cause odours i.e. a black bin bag, food waste, green waste (grass cuttings), packaging with residues will be removed from the pile and stored in the quarantine area.
-Waste in the quarantine area will be stored for a maximum of five days but typically will be removed within 48 hours. • Waste is stored in AREA 1A for a maximum of 72 hours. • Waste will be placed at right hand side of the stockpile and extracted from the left in an anticlockwise formation ensuring the first in first out principle will applies.
-The stockpiles are therefore dynamic • If odour is detected in the waste during daily monitoring, the site will investigate, find the root cause and quarantine the wastes giving rise to odour in sealed, covered containers which will be removed from site within 48 hours. • Site operatives will have received sufficient training to recognise odour.
-AREAS 3-5 Sorted waste bays beneath picking line containing wood, plastic, cardboard, residual waste, green waste etc (contents in each bay may vary) • Waste in AREAS 3-5 comprise sorted and processed wastes from AREA 1A. • Waste has been treated along the picking line and hand sorted by site operatives meaning any potentially malodorous non-conforming waste has been separated from the load. • Waste is stored in these areas for a maximum of 72 hours prior to bulking for storage in other storage areas on site. • AREAS 3-5 are positioned within the main waste transfer building which will provide shelter from any external factors that could exacerbate odour such as various weather conditions. • Due to the waste in AREAS 3-5 having been processed and not containing any contaminated material, along with the short storage time, it is considered the risk of odour from these areas is relatively low.
-AREA 7 Lights (mixed waste) • Waste in AREA 7 comprises of the residual lights waste that has been separated via the blower along the picking line. • Waste is stored here for <72 hours prior to being bulked for storage on site for removal. • The same monitoring procedures as outlined for AREAS 3-5 above apply.
+Storage Area & Type of Waste Odour Monitoring Procedures for Stored Wastes AREA 1 Mixed waste reception (tipping), inspection and sorting area AREA 1 is used for the reception and deposit of mixed HCl waste upon acceptance to the site.Any waste identified after tipping which has the potential to cause odours i.e. a black bin bag, food waste, green waste (grass cuttings), packaging with residues will be removed from the pile and stored in the quarantine area.
+Waste in the quarantine area will be stored for a maximum of five days but typically will be removed within 48 hours.Waste is stored in AREA 1 for a maximum of 72 hours.Waste will be placed at right hand side of the stockpile and extracted from the left in an anticlockwise formation ensuring the first in first out principle will applies.
+The stockpiles are therefore dynamicIf odour is detected in the waste during daily monitoring, the site will investigate, find the root cause and quarantine the wastes giving rise to odour in sealed, covered containers which will be removed from site within 48 hours.Site operatives will have received sufficient training to recognise odour.
+AREAS 8 & 9 Hand sorted recyclables i.e. plastic, cardboard, metal, greenwaste, plasterboard etc contents in each container may vary Waste in AREAS 8 &amp; 9 comprise sorted and processed wastes from AREA 1.Waste has been treated along the picking line and hand sorted by site operatives meaning any potentially malodorous non-conforming waste has been separated from the load.Waste is stored in these areas for a maximum of 4 weeks hours prior to removal.Due to the waste having been processed and not containing any contaminated material, it is considered the risk of odour from these areas is relatively low.Plasterboard will be stored in an enclosed container to prevent the egress of rainwater which could exacerbate odour production.